redox-os/website/content/news/this-month-250331.md

 ## Build System Improvements

-- Ribbon enabled the installation of GNU Debugger (with support for multiple CPU architectures in some Linux distributions and Unix-like systems) by default on the Podman and Native builds
+- Ribbon enabled the installation of GNU Debugger by default on the Podman and Native builds, with support for multiple CPU architectures in some Linux distributions and Unix-like systems
 - bjorn3 fixed the QEMU configuration for when multiple displays are attached to the GPU
 - Josh Megnauth replaced the SHA256 hash by a BLAKE3 hash on the Cookbook unit tests
 - bjorn3 continued the migration of drivers into a unified `base` package, including the network stack (netstack) and the audio daemon (audiod).
 This substantially simplifies driver development and common-code improvements.